 Diabolik Lovers More blood marks the comeback of the Sakamaki household in a fight against an unknown danger.
 With that it obviously came back the possessive, dysfunctional, sexy and cool Ayato Sakamaki ready to fight whoever stands in front of him and takes the things he owns away from him.
 This franchise already has two anime seasons out and shows no signs of stopping at that.
 The games are still spawning new plot avenues to explore and Midorikawa‘s portrayal of sadist Ayato is what puts all together in this franchise.

-All in all, 2015 brought back some old characters where it was impressive to see how much more can Midorikawa improve his performances.
+All in all, 2015 brought back some old characters where it was impressive to see how much more improvements he can add to his skillset.
 Without spoiling more the anime mentioned above, some of these characters are more expressive and emotional than on their first encounters, not only a sign that the stories progressed but also that his acting has matured in the process.
 It had also been a long time since Midorikawa had portrayed a funny character as Zed O’Brien that is always around Zapp Renfro (played by Kazuya Nakai) with witty banter and other hilarious shenanigans.

 2016 brought him a massive leading role.
 Portraying Sakamoto from slice of life / comedy manga “Sakamoto desu ga?” has put Midorikawa once again on the spotlight, even impressing some of his fans with how spot on his portrayal of the cool Sakamoto is.

 Midorikawa joined the cast of Hatsukoi Monster (First Love Monster) as Daikoku Nikaido, a secondary character.
 This was his first shoujo anime role of the year.